demo-repositories/schwab-poc/sanity/README.md

 #### defaultDocumentNode.ts

 Overrides how the document editing pane appears in the studio.
-Currently just adding the preview iframe pane to 'story' and 'landingPage' types.
+Was formerly just adding the preview iframe pane to 'story' and 'landingPage' types, but with the launch of Presentation is no longer used.

 #### deskStructure.ts

 Overrides the default listing of items in the 'Content' tab of the studio.

+### presentation

+Customizations for the new 'Presentation' tool

+#### locate.ts

+Logic for resolving where documents appear on the front-end

 ### schemas